Who can apply?

 If you have already been to court about the abuse that occurred, and the court made a ruling on your case, including awarding damages for the abuse, you cannot apply to the National Redress Scheme for redress from the institution that has already paid you compensation.

-You can still make an application about other institutions or abuse where no court ruling has been made.
+You can still make an application about other institutions or abuse if no court ruling has been made.

 If you have received an out-of-court settlement or other redress scheme payments, you can still apply.